amir-rahnama/pyspark-twitter-stream-mining/README.md

 ...
 ```

 After that, you are gonna have a stateful count of all realtime feed of twitter stream with most used words (stop words and non-alpha numeric words are striped).
 The log will show you the top 10 words sorted by number of appearence.
-Note that spark will create a folder called ```twitter-checkpoint``` to keep state and failovers.
+Note that spark will create a folder called ```twitter-checkpoint``` to keep state of the application and puts some rules for failover computation there.

 You should see the most frequent words in Tweets that have ```Python``` in them.
 Why Python?
 Becuase it's awesome!
 For now, change the query [here](https://github.com/ambodi/realtime-spark-twitter-stream-mining/blob/master/tweet.py#L19).
 Also, [change the `topic` in the Kafka example] ().